-This is an unedited image of the Sierra Nevada mountains looking west at sunrise, just as the first rays of direct sunlight are hitting the snow-capped peaks.
-Exposure at ISO 100, shutter speed 1/80s, aperture f/8 ensures that the highlights of the mountain whites are not blown out.
+This is the straight out of camera, unedited image of the Sierra Nevada mountains looking west at sunrise, just as the first rays of direct sunlight are hitting the snow-capped peaks.
+Exposure at ISO 100, shutter speed 1/80s, aperture f/8 ensures that the highlights of the mountain whites are not over-exposed or blown out.
 When unedited, this image leaves some areas of the arch in almost total black darkness.
 Just 30 seconds later, the arch was bathed in the morning glow, showing more light and detail in the formerly dark arch.
 (View more images of the Sierra Nevada Mountains.)

 Commentary / Learnings

 This assignment from Tutorial 3 :: Mastering Your Camera :: Tonality and Contrast, was a challenge in that, as a fine art landscape photographer, I normally want to get the entire scene in detail, and avoid areas of total black or total white.
 These areas are called “blowouts” where there is zero data to work with during the editing process, leaving areas of the image or print either totally white or totally black .
 As part of the routine of capturing the image, I always adjust ISO and shutter speed and aperture to expose for the areas of important detail, and often compose the scene to exclude the sky from the frame because of its great brightness.